 3) Now, when you launch the streaming app in the UK, regardless of where you actually are in the world, you will have full access to all the content as if you were sat in a pub in Oxfordshire.
 And the same applies to other countries or locations you want to stream from.

 4) Enjoy the game!

 There are other perks that come with being able to change your virtual location.
 You’ll be able to watch Netflix shows that are available only in other countries.
-And, of course, you’ll also have access to more sports than just soccer.
+And, of course, you’ll also have access to more sports than just soccer, like streaming NFL football.
+You’ll also be able to unblock games, social media, movies, music, and more.
 There really is no end to the new forms of entertainment that will open up to you, and as an added plus, a VPN hides your internet activity from hackers, government agents, and even your Internet Service Provider (ISP), so you can be sure your devices are secure, private, and have unparalleled access to worldwide content.

 Ready to don your jersey and scream your lungs out as you watch the guys go at it on the field?
 Be able to change your virtual location so you don’t miss a single play.